"America deserved 9/11, dude. Fuck it, I'm saying it."

 They fear being harmed or controlled, so they project strength to prevent vulnerability.
 They'd rather be respected than liked.
 They fight hard for what they believe in.
 Sometimes too hard.

 Personality typing communities consistently place Hasan as an 8w7 (Eight with a Seven wing), called "the Maverick."
-This subtype combines the Eight's confrontational energy with the Seven's enthusiasm and intellectual curiosity.
+This subtype fuses the Eight's confrontational energy with the Seven's enthusiasm and intellectual restlessness.

 "I don't think masculinity is associated with MAGA," Hasan has said.
 "I think what we consider to be masculine is just confidence and a demonstration of leadership skills."

-That's a Type 8 redefining strength on their own terms.
+That's a Type 8 redefining strength on his own terms.

-His political approach also reveals the 8w7 pattern.
-"I give a lot of leeway to people for having somewhat bigoted views," he said without hesitation in a recent interview.
-Radically different from liberal orthodoxy.
-And deeply characteristic of Type 8s who respect directness over political correctness.
+His political approach reveals the same pattern.
+"I give a lot of leeway to people for having somewhat bigoted views," he said in a recent interview.
+No hesitation.
+Radically different from liberal orthodoxy, and characteristic of Type 8s who value directness over political correctness.

 The Making of a Challenger: Hasan's Formative Years